JumesP/Drink/README.md

 - [ ] Add a betting system

 ## Black Jack
-- [ ] Add a splitting system
-- [ ] Automatically calculate drinks to give out
-- [ ] Add clear rules to the game
+- [ ] Fix the visualizations of the game plzzz the UI sucks!